NSBLab/DiCER/README.md

 To check out some of the reporting you get with DiCER please have a look at: https://bmhlab.github.io/DiCER_results/

-## If you would like to use DiCER with your data please download the repository and feel free to contact us via Issues within this repository!

 # DICER_lightweight
 If you have data that has not been fmriprep'd you can still run this code by running DiCER_lightweight